-The Single Subject Humanities Credential Program prepares students to teach art, English, foreign language (French or Spanish), or social science.
-The program prepares Mills students to meet the changing needs and aspirations of urban youth by opening new learning opportunities for them, and by addressing the social and political inequities that have historically stymied their academic success.
-Additionally, this teaching credential program prepares Mills students with the knowledge, skills, and dispositions to work collaboratively with colleagues.
-In this way, students learn to view and address the complexities of teaching adolescents from multiple perspectives.
-The program prepares students to be successful teachers in schools as they exist currently, and at the same time, to change them to better meet the needs of adolescent learners.
+The Single Subject Humanities Credential Program prepares students to teach art, English, or social science.
+Mills students gain the knowledge, skills, and dispositions to work collaboratively with colleagues and learn to address the complexities of teaching adolescents from multiple perspectives.
+Our students are prepared to be successful teachers in schools as they currently exist, and at the same time, to change them to better meet the needs of adolescent learners.

 - Cohort-based program: The program includes a late summer retreat where you meet other new students and the faculty—the people who will become colleagues as you enter the teaching profession.

 - Coherent curriculum: Course work reflects a group of core principles that have been developed by the faculty.
 Faculty meet regularly to ensure the principles are reflected in the program's course work and fieldwork components.

 - Professional focus: Throughout the program, students have multiple opportunities to discuss the roles and ethical responsibilities of teaching, including the specialized body of knowledge that characterizes the work and a set of core ethical commitments that guides it.

 - Inquiry stance: Learning is at the heart of good teaching.
 The program prepares students with the knowledge, skills, and dispositions necessary to base their teaching on what and how students learn.

 The teaching credential course work integrates theory and practice to prepare students to teach in an urban setting and is guided by an overarching concern for social justice.
 See the Requirements page for a list of courses required for this program; see the Course Descriptions page for paragraph-length descriptions of individual courses.

 Course List & Descriptions